 2. Our essence is of God; therefore, we are inherently good.
 This God essence, called the Christ, was fully expressed in Jesus.

-Theosophy: We can accept the first sentence but considering that there is even more reliable historical evidence for the actual existence of Krishna than for Jesus and that no-one can state with any accuracy whatsoever what Jesus did and taught or even if he definitely existed at all, how can such a claim be made on his behalf?
+Theosophy: We can accept the first sentence but considering that there is even more reliable historical evidence for the actual existence of Krishna than for Jesus and that no-one can state with any accuracy whatsoever what Jesus did and taught or even if the Jesus portrayed in the Gospels definitely existed at all, how can such a claim be made on his behalf?

 It is true that in Gnosticism and esoteric Christian terms, the divine essence is “called the Christ” or “Christos” but why mention this only and not the fact that the same concept is the Atman (Higher Self), the Tathagatagarbha (Buddha Nature), and the Krishna Consciousness, of more ancient religions?
 Most Unity adherents will agree with this and yet still cling solely to Christian terms and concepts in their officially expressed beliefs.